 By Organizational Structure

-Exchange Traded Market: A market with centralized authority and set regulations are Exchange Traded Market, like NYSE, NASDAQ.
+An exchange-traded market A market with centralized authority and set regulations are Exchange Traded Market, like NYSE and NASDAQ.